 Get advice from an interdisciplinary team.
 What does your doctor, physical therapist, nutritionist, or trainer recommend?
-A professional evaluation is essential to steer you in the right direction.
+A professional evaluation is essential for a fresh start.

 Be sure to invest the time in choosing a training plan for running – it will really pay off in the end and allow you to fully concentrate on your goals.